stingyemperor/artisan-static/source/_posts/Final Report.md

 “Teddy:A skating interface for 3D free-form design”[Igarashi et al., 2006] is one of the first and the biggest single view modelling system.
 It pioneered the research in inflated geometrical surfaces, one of the recent papers that use inflated geometrical surfaces is “Monster Mash: A Single-View Approach to Casual 3D Modeling and Animation”[Dvorožňák et al., 2020].
 While teddy is good for modelling organic models like a plush toy, it is not very useful for modelling shapes with sharp features like a cube.

-In recent years, there have many papers that apply Deep learning to sketch based modelling.[Delanoy et a., 2018]
+In recent years, there have many papers that apply Deep learning to sketch based modelling.[Delanoy et al., 2018] predicts encodes 3D shape in a voxel representation and estimate the probability of each voxel to be occupied[Zhong., et al. 2020].

+I also want to mention a new software which is currently in Beta but looks very promising called plasmo.ai

+<iframe width="560" height="315" src="https://www.youtube.com/embed/TknOTV43uf4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### <span style="text-decoration:underline;">Implementation Details</span>